BORN GUILTY

 overwhelming feeling of being trapped by history.

-unforgivable sins of their forebears.
-The human implications of that paradox
+the unforgivable sins of their forebears.
+The human implications of

--- still the roadblock to any resolution on the debate about inherited guilt
+that paradox -- still the roadblock to any resolution on the debate

 else he is, he remains her father, who loved her dearly.

-of the Third Reich lashing out at his accusers, "You have exaggerated grossly,
+father of the Third Reich lashing out at his accusers, "You have

 the plain mirror of their needs and appetites?"